eeeschwartz/next/content-workshop-1/index.md

 * Gather the evidence
 * Frame the need as narrowly as possible
 * Be clear about what content to include and what to exclude
-  * Inlude information with a clear need
+  * Include information with a clear need
   * Focus on information where government is the sole authoritative source

 ## Things you can do now! [inspired by GOV.UK migration kick-off presentation](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/292634/GOV.UK_Transition_Workshop_17Mar14.pptx)